zonemaster/zonemaster/docs/public/specifications/tests/Nameserver-TP/nameserver15.md

 ## Objective

-This Test Case verifies if a name server responds to TXT queries in the CHAOS class, specifically about its software version as it may sometimes be desirable not to reveal that information.
+This Test Case verifies if a name server responds to TXT queries in the CHAOS [DNS Class], specifically about its software version as it may sometimes be desirable not to reveal that information.
+The CHAOS class identifier is usually abbreviated as "CH".

-A description of DNS classes can be found in [RFC2929], section 3.2.
+A list of DNS classes and references for those are found in the [IANA DNS Class database][DNS Class].

 ## Scope